 Hikers and bikers can honor the service of all veterans any day of the year by visiting the Greater Mankato area’s fourteen memorial sites on the Trail for Heroes.
 This twelve-mile scenic route winds through the two historic city centers and beautiful natural landscapes as it leads visitors to monuments that commemorate the sacrifices of veterans from the 1800s to the present day.
-The route uses public roads and trails that are easily accessible on foot and bike, and parking is available at most locations if you prefer to reach the sites by vehicle.
+The route uses public roads and trails that are easily accessible on foot and bike.
+Parking is also available at most locations if you prefer to reach the sites by vehicle.
 Amenities along the way include parks with varieties of recreational opportunities, and businesses with shopping, dining and other services.

 Veterans’ Memorial Place